odoo/paper-muncher/meta/site/protocol.md

-**HTTPipe Specification**
+# Protocol

-This document describes the HTTPipe mode of PaperMuncher and the corresponding wire protocol interactions.
-It outlines how to start PaperMuncher in HTTPipe mode, as well as the format and flow of requests, responses, and result submissions.
+This document describes the "HTTP over pipe" mode of PaperMuncher and the corresponding wire protocol interactions.
+It outlines how to start PaperMuncher in "HTTP over pipe" mode, as well as the format and flow of requests, responses, and result submissions.

 ---

 ## 1. Overview

-HTTPipe mode allows PaperMuncher to fetch content, process it, and submit the processed result back via HTTP.
+"HTTP over pipe" mode allows PaperMuncher to fetch content, process it, and submit the processed result back via HTTP.
 The primary use case is converting web pages or other retrievable resources into PDF documents, though the mechanism can be extended for other transformations.

 ---

-## 2. Starting PaperMuncher in HTTPipe Mode
+## 2. Starting PaperMuncher in "HTTP over pipe" Mode

-To start PaperMuncher in HTTPipe mode, use the following command:
+To start PaperMuncher in "HTTP over pipe" mode, use the following command:

 ```bash
 paper-muncher print <input> -o <output> --httpipe [options]